 In general, clinical trials may yield valuable information; they may provide benefits for some subjects but have undesirable outcomes for others.
 Speak with your doctor about any clinical trial you are considering.
 To find studies that are currently recruiting for IBS, go to clinicaltrials.gov.
 We’ve also outlined some below.

-Lin Chang, MD, at UCLA, is carrying out a pilot trial to see if the Stress Management and Resilience Training (SMART) program developed by Amit Sood, MD, at the Mayo Clinic, will be helpful in IBS.
+Lin Chang, MD, at UCLA, is carrying out a small trial to see if the Stress Management and Resilience Training (SMART) program developed by Amit Sood, MD, at the Mayo Clinic, will be helpful in IBS.
 In other populations, this program has been shown to reduce stress and improve quality of life.
 It’s a nice approach that focuses on gratitude, compassion, acceptance, forgiveness, and understanding of a higher meaning.
-Go here for more information.
+Enrollment is complete.

-Stacey Menees, MD, at the University of Michigan, is recruiting for a randomized, double-blind clinical study comparing the FODMAP diet (plus the laxative PEG) to a sham diet (plus PEG) in people with IBS with constipation.
-It might seem difficult in this age of information to imagine that people would not figure out whether they are on the actual or sham FODMAP diet, but they will make an attempt by imposing comparable restrictions and modifications.
-This is an early phase 1 trial, meaning this protocol hasn’t been vetted for safety, but as it involves a diet and laxative that are not new, it should not be risky.
-More information can be found here.
+Stacey Menees, MD, at the University of Michigan, is recruiting for a randomized double-blind clinical study comparing the low-FODMAP diet (plus the laxative PEG) to a sham diet (plus PEG) in people with IBS with constipation.
+It might seem difficult in this age of information to imagine that people would not figure out whether they are on the actual or sham low- FODMAP diet, but they will make an attempt by imposing comparable restrictions and modifications.
+This is an early phase 1 trial, meaning this protocol hasn’t been vetted for safety, but the diet and laxative are not new treatments.

-Manu Sood, MD, at the Medical College of Wisconsin, is recruiting children with IBS for a quadruple-blinded study to see how curcumin (the active ingredient in turmeric) supplements affect the gut microbiota.
-After taking curcumin or a placebo for eight weeks, both the GI symptoms and gut microbiota will be evaluated.
-Click here for trial details.
+Manu Sood, MD, at the Medical College of Wisconsin, has completed recruitment of children with IBS for a quadruple-blinded study to see how supplementation with curcumin—the active ingredient in turmeric—affects the gut microbiota.
+After subjects take curcumin or a placebo for eight weeks, both their GI symptoms and their gut microbiota will be evaluated.

 The Mayo Clinic website is an excellent resource for more info on IBS.